mindis/multimap/doc/cppreference.md

 <span class='declaration' id='options-create_if_missing'>`bool create_if_missing`</span>

-Determines whether a map has to be created if it does not exist when opened.
+Determines whether a map has to be created if it does not exist.

 Default: `false`

 <span class='declaration' id='options-error_if_exists'>`bool error_if_exists`</span>

-Determines whether an already existing map should be treated as an error when opened.
+Determines whether an already existing map should be treated as an error.

 Default: `false`